getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 Sentry.init({
   dsn: "___PUBLIC_DSN___",
   // TryCatch has to be configured to disable XMLHttpRequest wrapping, as we are going to handle
-  // http module exceptions manually in Angular's ErrorHandler and we don't want it to capture same error twice.
+  // http module exceptions manually in Angular's ErrorHandler and we don't want it to capture the same error twice.
   // Please note that TryCatch configuration requires at least @sentry/browser v5.16.0.
   integrations: [new Sentry.Integrations.TryCatch({
     XMLHttpRequest: false,